Configure Generic Spring Caching Provider

 </application-config>

-Once you have enabled caching, the next step is to bind the caching behavior to the methods, to use NCache as Caching Provider for Spring.
-For that refer to the section on Configure Applications using Caching Declaration.
+Once you have enabled caching, the next step is to bind the caching behavior to the methods and to use NCache as a Caching Provider for Spring.
+To do so, refer to the section on Configure Applications using Caching Declaration.